Diego Banowo

-Diego Banowo Bagus Sadewo (born on 24 November 1991), is an Indonesian professional footballer who plays as a forward for Liga 2 club PSIM Yogyakarta.
+Diego Banowo Bagus Sadewo (born 24 November 1991), is an Indonesian professional footballer who plays as a forward for Liga Nusantara club Persikab Bandung.

 Club career

 Persita Tangerang

 In 2018, Diego signed a year contract with Persita Tangerang.
 Diego scored 8 goals in the 2018 season, when Persita played in the second division.

 Persela Lamongan

 He was signed for Persela Lamongan to play in Liga 1 in the 2020 season.
 Banowo made his league debut on 7 March 2020 in a match against PSIS Semarang at the Surajaya Stadium, Lamongan.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 PSMS Medan

 In 2021, Banowo signed a contract with Indonesian Liga 2 club PSMS Medan.

 PSG Pati

 In July 2021, Banowo confirmed his transfer to Liga 2 club PSG Pati.
 He made his league debut on 24 November 2021 in a match against PSIM Yogyakarta at the Manahan Stadium, Surakarta.